nodemailer/wildduck/README.md

 > **NB!** Wild Duck is currently in **beta**.
 Use it on your own responsibility.

-*Distributed* means that Wild Duck uses a distributed database as a backend for storing emails.
-Wild Duck instances are also stateless, you can have multiple instances running and a client can connect to any of these.
-Wild Duck uses a write ahead log to keep different IMAP sessions in sync between different instances.
+*Distributed* means that Wild Duck uses a distributed database (sharded+replicated MongoDB) as a backend for storing all data, including emails.
+Wild Duck instances are stateless, you can have multiple IMAP server instances running and a client can connect to any of these.
+Wild Duck uses a write ahead log to keep IMAP sessions in sync.

 ## Usage